 6.14 In view of above decisions of the Principal Commissioner & ex-officio Additional Secretary to Government of India, I am of the considered view that in present case also there is no allegation that the appellant is habitual offender and was involved in similar offence earlier.
 The appellant was not a part of organised smuggling syndicate.
 The appellant during adjudication as recorded in the impugned order has submitted that he is not frequent flier and visited Dubai for sightseeing for the first time.
-While returning, he purchased gold and jewellery in Dubai.
-The gold jewellery was brought for personal use and for his family.
-The gold chain was worn by the appellant on his neck and the small gold rod was kept in the pocket of his pants.
-The appellant purchased the gold rod and gold jewellery from his personal saving and hard-earned money from Dubai from "Golden Ace Jewellery LLC the bill of purchase was also produced.
+He is not a habitual offender, the gold rod (cylindrical cut, shortly elongated rod) of 100.00 grams & one gold chain 40.00 grams, both of 24 Kt. were brought by him while returning from Dubai to Ahmedabad.
+He claims the gold was an occasional purchase for personal use, not for resale or profit.
+The aforementioned gold items were purchased with his own savings/hard earned money, and he carried the valid invoice/bill from "GOLDEN ACE JEWELLERY LLC".
 Thus, there is no dispute in respect of the ownership of the seized gold.
 The appellant was not a carrier.
 There is nothing on record to suggest that the concealment was ingenious.
 The investigation of the case has not brought any smuggling angle but the investigation suggest that this is case of non-declaration of gold with intention of non-payment of Customs duty.
 Further, a copy of appeal memorandum was forwarded to the adjudicating authority for his comment and submission of case laws on similar matter but no reply was received till date.
 The fact of the present case also indicates that it is a case of non-declaration of gold, rather than a case of smuggling for commercial consideration.
 The absolute confiscation of impugned gold, leading to dispossession of the gold in the instant case is, therefore, harsh.
 Therefore, following the decisions of Principal Commissioner & ex-officio Additional Secretary to Government of India, the decision of Hon'ble High Court of Allahabad sitting at Lucknow in the Civil Misc Review Application No 156/2022 filed by Commissioner of Customs, Lucknow, and the decision of Hon'ble Tribunal, Ahmedabad and Mumbai as detailed in the above paras, I am of the considered view that the absolute confiscation of gold items i.e. 01 Gold bar and 01 gold chain was having purity 999.0/24kt totally weighing 140.000 Grams and market value was Rs 9,01,600/- and tariff value is Rs.
 7,79,439/- is harsh.
-I, therefore, set aside the absolute confiscation ordered by the adjudicating authority in the impugned order and allow redemption of gold items i.e. 01

-Gold bar and 01 gold chain was having purity 999.0/24kt totally weighing 140.000 Grams and market value was Rs 9,01,600/- and tariff value is Rs.
+I, therefore, set aside the absolute confiscation ordered by the adjudicating authority in the impugned order and allow redemption of gold items i.e. 01 Gold bar and 01 gold chain was having purity 999.0/24kt totally weighing 140.000 Grams and market value was Rs 9,01,600/- and tariff value is Rs.
 7,79,439/-, on payment of fine of Rs.1,50,000/- in addition to the duty chargeable and any other charges payable in respect of the goods as per Section 125(2) of the Customs Act, 1962.